feilipu/ux_module/README.md

 The UX Module emulates an ACIA interface on base port `0x80`, as per the standard RC2014 usage.
 Ports `0x80` and `0x81` are required for the implementation.

-This supports the use of [standard RC2014 ROMs](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/Factory/README.md) for MS Basic and CP/M as distributed.
-These ROMs include:

- - R - Microsoft BASIC, for 32k RAM, 68B50 ACIA, with origin 0x0000
- - K - Microsoft BASIC, for 56k RAM, 68B50 ACIA, with origin 0x0000
- - 1 - CP/M Monitor, for pageable ROM, 64k RAM, 68B50 ACIA, CF Module at 0x10, with origin at 0x0000
- - 88 - Small Computer Monitor for pageable ROM, 64k RAM, SIO/2 or 68B50 ACIA, with Microsoft BASIC and CP/M boot options
- - 9 - Small Computer Monitor for any ROM, any RAM, any UART

-Also the [CP/M-IDE for ACIA](https://github.com/RC2014Z80/RC2014/tree/master/ROMs/CPM-IDE) can be used where an [IDE Interface Module](https://www.tindie.com/products/semachthemonkey/rc2014-ide-hard-drive-module/) is available.

 The UX Module can be optionally located on ports `0x40`, `0x41` and/or on `0xC0`, `0xC1`.

-It is possible to implement two independent ACIA interfaces, on base ports `0x40` and on `0x80` for example, to support TTY and CON for CP/M through a simple reconfiguration of the firmware.
-This is the [default ACIA addressing for RomWBW](https://github.com/wwarthen/RomWBW/blob/master/Source/HBIOS/cfg_rcz80.asm#L76), and will be a future supported option.

 It will (enhancement plan) be possible to implement a graphics interface.
 It is likely that the graphics interface will use the `0xC0` and `0xC1` ports, and may be configured by settings on other ports.